jarecoo/practice/notes.md

     * Presence in the moment is vital to happiness and enjoyment
     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
-* Love is a Basic Human Need and contributes to Peace of Mind
+* Love is a Basic Human Need and part of achieving Peace of Mind
     * Compassion and Love for Yourself is Foundational
     * Most people need Connection with Others
     * Altruism and Compassion for others is a part of the need for Love